 The Admissions Committee will use ONLY your cumulative GPA in assessment of your application.
 (This will apply to the 2022-2023 admissions cycle)

-The cumulative GPA includes ALL undergraduate university degree credit courses, regardless of first or second degree, except those taken on foreign exchange and graduate studies, with all years treated equally.
+The cumulative GPA calculation includes ALL full-time, part-time, summer, or supplemental courses taken at undergraduate university level except those taken on foreign exchange and graduate studies, with all years treated equally.
 Courses and grades must appear on your university undergraduate transcript(s) to be included in the GPA calculation.
+This calculation includes all courses, regardless of first or second degree or year of study in an unclassified program.

-The cumulative GPA calculation does not include the current academic year (Sept–June), as grades for your current academic year of study are not available at the time of the application deadline (Oct 1)
+The cumulative GPA calculation does not include the current academic year (Sept–June), as grades for your current academic year of study are not available at the time of the application deadline.

 The minimum cumulative GPA to apply is 3.0 on a 4.0 scale according to OMSAS’ scale.